islam-ahsanul/OOP-Java/README.md

 Roll: 1, Name: Messi, Age: 12
 Roll: 2, Name: Ronaldo, Age: 15
 ```
-Or this name result can be achieved by just passing the values to `printDetails` method as arguments.
+Or this same result can be achieved by just passing the values to `printDetails` method as arguments.
 ```java
 public class Student {